+The Service Provider obtains certificates from the STI Certification Authority to create signatures authenticating the identity of originators of Session Initiation Protocol (SIP requests).
+In the context of the SHAKEN framework, certificates are not required for each originating telephone identity but rather the same certificates can be used to sign requests associated with multiple originators and SIP requests.
+The key aspect is that the identity related information in the SIP requests is authenticated and can be verified by the terminating Service Provider.
+Information contained within the PASSporT in the SIP messages attests to a Service Provider’s knowledge of specific telephone identities which the terminating Service Provider can use to determine specific handling for a call.
+Details around the attestation are provided in [ATIS-1000074].

-The Service Provider obtains certificates from the STI Certification Authority.
-Before obtaining a certificate a service provider must be validated.
-The criteria by which a Service Provider is validated is region specific.
+Before obtaining a certificate, a service provider needs to be validated by the STI-PA The criteria by which a Service Provider is validated is region specific.
 In the US and North America it is based on the ability of the Service Provider to originate calls within the telephone network, with the Service Provider being allocated a Company Code.
-The Operating Company Number (OCN) and Service Provider Identifcation number (SPID), which are also used as Service Providers identifiers, are based on the Company Code [ATIS-030025.2007].
+The Operating Company Number (OCN) and Service Provider Identification number (SPID), which are also used as Service Providers identifiers, are based on this Company Code [ATIS-030025.2007].
+Note that whether an STI-PA recognizes a specific Service Provider as being qualified to serve in the role of Service Provider in the SHAKEN framework and whether it will be issued a token is outside the scope of this document.
+Appendix A provides some initial recommendations.

-This framework is based on using the SPID for validation.
-When a service provider initiates a certificate signing request, the service provider must prove that it has been validated and is eligible to receive a certificate via the use of the token that is requested from the STI-PA.
-This token is signed with the SPID specific to the SP and can be used in the authorization steps for the certificate request.
-Section 6.3.5 provides the details of the SP validation mechanism.
+The SHAKEN certificate management framework is based on using the SPID for validation.
+When a service provider initiates a certificate signing request, the service provider proves that it has been validated and is eligible to receive a certificate via the use of the token that is requested from the STI-PA.
+This token is signed with the SPID.
+Section 6.3.5 provides the details of the SP validation mechanism

 SHAKEN Certificate Management

-Management of certificates for TLS and HTTPS based transactions on the Internet is a fairly well defined and common practice for website and internet applications.
+Management of certificates for TLS [RFC 5246] and HTTPS [RFC 7231] based transactions on the Internet is a fairly well defined and common practice for website and internet applications.
 Generally, there are recognized certification authorities that can "vouch" for the authenticity of a domain owner based on some out-of-band validation techniques like e-mail and unique codes in DNS.

 The certificate management model for SHAKEN is based on Internet best practices for PKI to the extent possible.
 The model is modified where appropriate to reflect unique characteristics of the service provider based telephone network.
 Certificates are initially expected to take advantage of service providers’ recognized ability to legitimately assert telephone identities on a VoIP network.
 The fundamental requirements for SHAKEN certificate management are identified in section 6.1.
 Section 6.2 describes the functional elements added to the SHAKEN framework architecture to support certificate management.
 Section 6.3 details the steps and procedures for the issuance of certificates.